duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/77_lf_lfv_demos.md

 ## Duckietown setup notes {#demo-lane-following-with-vehicles-duckietown-setup}

 To run this demo, you can setup a quite complex Duckietown.
 The demo supports a variety of road tiles, straight, complex turns, etc. It also supports dynamic and static vehicles and can robustly avoid them.
-That makes it a level more difficult than the [lane following demo](#demo-lane-following).
-Make sure that your Duckietown complies with the appearance specifications presented in [the Duckietown specs](+opmanual_duckietown#dt-ops-appearance-specifications).
+That makes it a level more difficult than the lane following demo.

 You also need a wireless network set up to communicate with the robot or to `ssh` into it.
 The demo is robust to varied lighting conditions but take care that the duckietown is not too dark to hinder with the object detections.

-## Duckiebot setup notes {#demo-lane-following-with-vehicles-duckiebot-setup}
-* One (or possibly more) Duckiebot in configuration [DB18](#duckiebot-configurations).
+* Add one (or possibly more) Duckiebot in duckiebot configurations.
 * Care must be taken that duckiebot is rigid and there are no loose parts.
 * The camera must be upright so that it has a proper field of view.
 * Make sure the calibration(both intrinsic and extrinsic is done meticulously).
 The performance is sensitive to it.
-* Make sure the battery is fixed in place.
+* Make sure the battery is fixed in place and fully charged.

 ## Pre-flight checklist {#demo-lane-following-with-vehicles-pre-flight}